Occidental College: 2000s

 In July 2006, Susan Westerberg Prager became Occidental's first female president.
-She left her position in 2007 during the fall term.
-Robert Skotheim the former president of Whitman College and the Huntington Library, then served as interim president.
-In July 2009, Jonathan Veitch, formerly dean of The New School's Eugene Lang College, became Occidental's 15th president, and the first native Angeleno president.
+She left her position in 2007.
+Robert Skotheim served as interim president.
+In July 2009, Jonathan Veitch became Occidental's 15th president, and the first native Angeleno president.

-The college received some national scrutiny in 2014 when the U.S. Department of Education named Occidental College as one of 55 higher education institutions under investigation "for possible violations of federal law over the handling of sexual violence and harassment."
+The college received national scrutiny in 2014 when the U.S. Department of Education named Occidental College as one of 55 higher education institutions under investigation "for possible violations of federal law over the handling of sexual violence and harassment."
 In response to student and faculty outcry the college adopted a new interim sexual misconduct policy, hired a former assistant district attorney as a full-time, independent Title IX coordinator, and added a new 24-hour, 7-days-a-week telephone hotline.
 The school also created a permanent Sexual Misconduct Advisory Board made up of students, faculty, and staff.
 Two years later, the investigation was concluded with the Office of Civil Rights finding that "the preponderance of the evidence does not support a conclusion that the College violated Title IX, except with respect to the issue of promptness in several cases during the 2012-13 school years."

 President Barack Obama attended Occidental for two years prior to transferring to Columbia University.
 In 2015, "birthers" falsely claimed that Obama's Occidental College transcript revealed he received financial aid as a foreign student from Indonesia after the resurgence of a fake news story from 2009.

-In July 2020, Harry J. Elam, Jr., formerly vice provost for undergraduate education at Stanford University and renowned for diversity and inclusion initiatives in liberal arts curricula, became Occidental's 16th president.
+In July 2020, Harry J. Elam Jr., formerly vice provost for undergraduate education and Drama professor at Stanford University, became Occidental's 16th president.
+In August 2023, it was announced that he will retire in 2024 for health-related reasons.
+On March 26, 2024, it was announced that Tom Stritikus, late of Fort Lewis College, will become Occidental's president effective July 1.

 Campus

 Architect Myron Hunt created the original campus master plan for Occidental's Eagle Rock campus in 1911.
 He structured the campus in a Mediterranean style, with covered walkways and tile roofs.
 The campus landscape was designed and developed by Beatrix Farrand in the late 1930s.
-All of the 19 buildings designed by Hunt remain in use today, including Johnson Hall, now the home for the McKinnon Center for Global Affairs.
+All of the 19 buildings designed by Hunt remain in use today.